jacklemasters/portfolio-react/README.md

 Used to display experience, projects, and skills to potential employers.
 ## Contributors
 Jack LeMasters
+'ivy555' on medium.com: Referenced their article, "Build Portfolio Website in Reactjs"
 ## Repository
 - [Project Repo](github.com/jacklemasters/portfolio-react)
 ## GitHub